mobxjs/mobx-state-tree/docs/API/README.md

     (v: any) => isInteger(v)
 )

-Creates a type that can only contain an integer value.
-This type is used for integer values by default *__alias__*: types.integer Example:
+`types.integer` - Creates a type that can only contain an integer value.
+This type is used for integer values by default

+Example:

 ```ts
 const Size = types.model({